Safari Press: Publications

 In 1985 Safari Press published its first book, which was a reprint entitled African Hunter by James Mellon.
 Safari Press used the rhino logo from WWHB.
 Only one book, African Hunter, was published in 1985, but the next year saw the publication of White Hunter by John Hunter and Horned Death by John Burger.
 In 1987 the company released five titles including With a Rifle in Mongolia by Count Hoyos-Sprinzenstein, From Mount Kenya to the Cape by Craig Boddington, and Hunting on Three Continents by the late Jack O’Connor, which was a compilation of stories from Petersen’s Hunting magazine.
 From this small beginning, the company has grown to the point today where it has published over three hundred titles and has over a million copies of its books in print.

 Limited editions

 Safari Press is known for its high-quality limited-edition books.
-With the exception of three books—White Hunter by John Hunter, Horned Death by John Burger, and After Big Game in Central Africa by Edouard Foa—all its limited-edition books have been original titles not published before in the English language.
+With the exception of three books — White Hunter by John Hunter, Horned Death by John Burger, and After Big Game in Central Africa by Édouard Foà — all its limited-edition books have been original titles not published before in the English language.
 All its limited edition books are numbered and most have been signed by the author(s).
 Virtually all limited edition books are issued with a slipcase.
 Safari Press has now produced more original, limited edition titles than either Amwell Press or the original Derrydale Press.